gurvir221/Whatsapp-Chatbot/README.md

 #for meaning
-You can search queries like: activist means(it will show you the meaning of the word activist) You can search for any word for meanings
+You can search queries like: activist means(it will show you the meaning of the word activist) You can search any word for meanings

 #for translation
 You can search queries like: business in spanish(it will translate 'business' in spanish)

-List of words you can search the meaning and their translations=[activist,business,stock,chance,controversy,demand,demands,interrupts,nepotism,sacrifice,try,vocbulary]
+List of words you can check their translations=[activist,business,stock,chance,controversy,demand,demands,interrupts,nepotism,sacrifice,try,vocbulary]

 Languages in which it will translate the word {